 And another: “My blood boils when any child is allowed to dress immodestly.
-Last year, a preschooler’s costume was Christina Aguilera, hip-huggers and all.
+Last year, a preschooler’s costume was a pop star, hip-huggers and all.
 I’m saddened when children are oversexualized.”

 Many children’s ministers indicate that outreach to unchurched families is largely responsible for the less-than-desirable clothing in pews and classrooms.
 Several say that while immodest clothing can be expected from the unchurched during their first few visits, a changing heart should be reflected in exterior changes, as well.